Nelson-Gon/manymodelr/cran-comments.md

 Release Summary

-This is a patch release.
-Fixes issues with warnings in the vignette.
-Fixes description field as advised.
+This is a new release.
+It fixes a number of issues with some functions and adds new functions.

 ## Test environments
-* local Ubuntu 18.04.1 x86_64, R 3.6.0
+* local Windows 10 1903 x86_64, R 3.6.2

-* ubuntu 16.04.6 (on travis), R 3.6.0
+* ubuntu 16.04.6 (on Travis), R 3.5.3

 * win-builder (devel, release)